29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 1- Stay informed

 On top of that, new advances are made every day toward a better understanding of that Fibro beast.
-Not too long ago, I read somewhere -sorry, can’t remember where; can you say Fibro brain? – anyhow, I read that for the longest time, researchers and scientists thought fibromyalgia was a skeletomuscukar issue.
+Not too long ago, I read somewhere -sorry, I can’t remember where; can you say Fibro brain? – anyhow, I read that for the longest time, researchers and scientists thought fibromyalgia was a skeletomuscular issue.

 2- Budget your energy

 Imagine each individual has a certain capital of energy for the week.
-Now divide that capital in half: now you have a Fibro Warrior’s energy capital.
+Now divide that capital in half: you have a Fibro Warrior’s energy capital.

-Just like you would budget your money, budget your energy.
-Even if you feel good, because it will run out.
+Just like you would budget your money, budget your energy—even if you feel good—because it will run out.

 Let’s continue with the money analogy.
 Say I have $100 per week to spend on food.
 On Monday, I see this amazing new restaurant.

-So in short: just because you feel good today, you shouldn’t overdo it.
+So, in short, just because you feel good today, you shouldn’t overdo it.
 Treat your energy capital the way you would your money.

 3- Educate and advocate